-Aami Movie Review
+Aami Movie Review: Kamal Is Back With A Biopic!

 Plot

-Aami is a biopic on Madhavikutty aka Kamala Das, who was one of the most celebrated writers of Malayalam literary worls.
+Aami is a biopic on Madhavikutty aka Kamala Surayya, who was one of the most celebrated writers of Malayalam literary worls.
 The writer was also fondly called as Aami.
 The film is the director's take on the popular writer's life, from her childhood days to the old age.

 Meet the cast & crew members of Aami..

-Manju Warrier As Madhavikutty aka Kamala Das
+Manju Warrier As Madhavikutty aka Kamala Surayya

 Manju Warrier essays the lead role of Madhavikutty aka Kamala Das in this film.
 It is touted to be one of the most challenging roles in the acting career of Manju Warrier, so far and she is expected to put up a grand performance.